-Be more informed about idling from our collection of studies, factsheets, and other resources ,as well as learn how you can reduce unnecessary idling and make better choices.
-Currently, the majority of nitrogen oxide on- road mobile source emissions are from heavy- duty vehicles.
+Be more informed about idling from our collection of studies, factsheets, and other resources -- as well as learning how you can reduce unnecessary idling and make better choices.
+Currently, most nitrogen oxide on-road mobile source emissions are from heavy- duty vehicles.

 Heavy-duty diesel trucks contribute to 48% of on-road mobile source ozone causing emissions in the North Central Texas region.
 Reducing unnecessary idling can help decrease these emissions and provide better air quality for everyone.
-NCTCOG wants to help the trucking industry and heavy-duty diesel drivers do their part in improving the environment by providing:
+NCTCOG wants to help the trucking industry and heavy-duty diesel drivers do their part in improving the environment by providing the following.

 Local governments play a major part in improving air quality for the north central Texas region by adopting and enforcing ordinances and implementing policies that encourage heavy-duty diesel vehicle idle reduction.
-NCTCOG has developed several resources available to local governments which includes;
+NCTCOG has developed several resources available to local governments which include the following.

 - Guidance for Local Governments